Kevin2599/article-geo2017/README.md

 ## Note

-The final edited version will be &copy; Society of Exploration Geophysicists SEG.
+The final edited version is &copy; Society of Exploration Geophysicists SEG.